Eugene9011987/Converter/README.md

 # Converter
-Currency converter with option to save exchange eates by date
+Currency converter with option to save exchange rates by date